DorielRivalet/calculator/README.md

       break;
     case "Enter":
     case "=":
-      displayResult(calculateResult());//calculateResult returns the result value which displayResult then displays. break;
+      displayResult(calculateResult()); //calculateResult returns the result value which displayResult then displays. break;
     case "ANS": //previous stored answer, or undefined if not stored. case "A":